 The general approach for reading a tag is as follows:

-#request_tag_id
+Call #request_tag_id

-or ::CALLBACK_STATE_CHANGED
+or ::CALLBACK_STATE_CHANGED callback)

-expected tag was found, if it was not found got back to step 1#request_page
+expected tag was found, if it was not found got back to step 1

-with page number#get_state
+Call #request_page with page number

-or ::CALLBACK_STATE_CHANGED
+or ::CALLBACK_STATE_CHANGED callback)

-to retrieve the page from the bufferIf you use a Mifare Classic tag you have to authenticate a page before you
+If you use a Mifare Classic tag you have to authenticate a page before you

 can read it.
-See #authenticate_mifare_classic_page
+See #authenticate_mifare_classic_page.

 |